Rachel Zenzinger has been involved tirelessly in the community on a multitude of levels.

 Rachel Zenzinger has treasured her personal interactions with citizens of District 19, and she believes those relationships have strengthened her ability to serve.

-As business thrives, so thrives the community; and Rachel Zenzinger has made it a point to stay in touch with the needs of business people.
+As business thrives, so thrives the community; and Rachel Zenzinger has made it a point to stay in touch.

 Statement from Rachel Zenzinger re: Election Results 2016